 Personal loans are availed by individuals and used for various purposes such as home renovation, from renovating your house, going on an international vacation, to debt consolidation.
 They are usually unsecured, meaning you do not have to provide collateral, making them an attractive financing option for customers.
 However, the risk for lenders is higher, and therefore personal loan interest rates also tend to be high.
 Moreover, getting approval for personal loans may be difficult.

 Here are a few steps you can take to increase your chances of getting a personal loan.

 1. Check your credit score before you apply

 Your credit score is a measure of your ability to repay the loan.
 Therefore, the higher your credit score, the better your chances of approval.
-Ideally, it would help if you had a credit score of above 750 to get approved easily.
+Ideally, it would help if you had a credit score of above 685 or higher to get approved easily.
 If you have a lower score, it is better to wait and improve before you approach any bank or NBFC with a personal loan application.
 You can improve your credit by paying off your existing debt, paying all your bills on time, not maxing out your credit cards, etc.